ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 attribute are allowed.

-If a Verifier encounters, within a single entity, multiple copies of an attribute specified as "Multiple Allowed: No", it MUST reject the evidence as malformed.
+If a Verifier encounters, within a single entity, multiple copies of an attribute specified as "Multiple Allowed: No", it MUST reject the Evidence as malformed.

 If a Verifier encounters, within the context of an entity, a repeated attribute for a type where multiple attributes are allowed, it MUST treat each one as an independent attribute and MUST NOT